Quetico Provincial Park – Ontario

 Do I Need A Passport To Enter Quetico Provincial Park?

 Though Quetico Park is in Canada, you do NOT need a passport for canoeing here.
-However to enter the park you will need an entry permit, and if fishing a license for this too.
-But to paddle into the park and back out to the BWCA in the United States you do not need a passport.
+However, you will need an entry permit.
+And, you may need a fishing license.
+But, you do not need a passport to paddle into the park and back out in to the United States.

 Canoeing Quetico Park

 Five hundred fifty maintained portages link hundreds of lakes and rivers.
 These portages average 400 meters and provide a wide range of canoeing opportunities from one day to several weeks.
-There are also many historic sites left by natives, settlers and voyageurs who used these waters for fur trading.
-Some areas of the park are more easily traveled than others.
+There are many historic sites.
+These sites are left by natives, settlers and voyageurs who used these waters for fur trading.
+You can travel some areas of the park more easily than others.
 Also, portages and campsites do not have marking signs.
 It is a true wilderness canoeing experience.

 Quetico Park’s many lakes and rivers support an exceptional fishery of walleye, Lake Trout, Northern Pike, and Smallmouth Bass.

-To maintain the health of Quetico’s lakes, Ontario fishing regulations require the use of artificial bait and barbless hooks within Quetico Provincial Park.
+To maintain the health of Quetico’s lakes, Ontario fishing regulations require the use of artificial bait.
+Also, you must use barbless hooks within Quetico Provincial Park.
 Barbless hooks will cut down on fish mortality rates.

 In addition, you can not use live or dead organic bait in the Park (examples include: leeches, worms, and salted minnows).
 Rubber or biodegradable baits will help keep out invasive aquatic species and diseases.
 Check out our bait store at Williams and Hall for a great assortment of these styles of bait.